bryceremick/flutter_custom_charts/README.md

 ## Usage

-Create a dataset and add some data do it:
+Create some datasets and add some data do them:

 ```dart
 final barDataset = BarDataset()